vim-advent-calendar/ideas/markzen-mappings.md

 This will insert the last space-separated word from the last command-line, as `<M-_>` in Bash.

-`<C-r>` can also insert text present under the current cursor, when followed by some control characters.
+`<C-r>` can also insert text present under the current cursor position, when followed by some control characters.
 Here is an example with `<C-r><C-f>`, which inserts the filename under the cursor:

     nnoremap <silent> <Leader>gf :pedit <C-r><C-f><cr>